EPOS is a long-term plan for the integration of existing national and trans-national research infrastructures for solid Earth science in Europe.

 Data Policy and Access Rules

 Keeping in mind that DATA are more useful if they can be accessed, aggregated and re-used, EPOS aims to provide interdisciplinary services to researchers interested in geoscience, including access to data, metadata, data products, software, IT tools, and also to computational resources for visualization and processing as well as to research facilities (e.g. laboratories, volcano observatories).

 EPOS provides fully open and easy access to homogeneous high-quality DATA and services from many solid Earth science disciplines such as seismology, volcanology, geodesy, and geology.
 This is considered essential to enable research and innovation to flourish and to allow Europe’s ability to enhance its economic performance and improve its capacity to compete through knowledge.

 In order for services and DATA to flow “seamlessly”, EPOS must delicately balance the needs of Suppliers of data and services, whether they are researchers, national institutes or other bodies or infrastructures, against the requirements of Users.
-EPOS implements an efficient DATA management plan for the needs of the Users and, at the same time, ensure that the Supplier’s interests are protected (e.g. throughout appropriate acknowledgement or citation).
+EPOS implements an efficient DATA management plan for the needs of the Users and, at the same time, ensures that the Supplier’s interests are protected (e.g. throughout appropriate acknowledgment or citation).

-To ensure that the EPOS supports such a seamless flow of data and services, a legal policy framework has been put in place in order that the global research community appreciates and understands the rules and policies surrounding data and services access, use, and dissemination.
+To ensure that EPOS supports such a seamless flow of data and services, a legal policy framework has been put in place in order that the global research community appreciates and understands the rules and policies surrounding data and services access, use, and dissemination.
 In its policy, EPOS adopts the following key principles: